 Let’s taken an exemplifying case from the Finnish music world.
-Cheek, who was perhaps one of the biggest entertainment stars of the 2000s, had a career inspiring both love and hate, but nonetheless changed the entire industry in Finland.
+Cheek, who was perhaps one of the biggest entertainment stars of the 2000s, had a career inspiring both love and hate.
+Nonetheless, Cheek changed the entire industry in Finland.
 The artist tended to sing about his own world and own rules.

-In contrast to mass culture, Cheek or Jare Henrik Tiihonen was regarded as overly arrogant and too capitalistic for Finland, since he believed one can become rich and successful with one’s own work.
-While Cheek’s music irritated many, everything was still based on a strong basic structure.
+In contrast to mass culture, Cheek or Jare Henrik Tiihonen was regarded as overly arrogant and too capitalistic for Finland.
+That is because Cheek believed one could become wealthy and successful with one’s own work.
+While Cheek’s music irritated many, everything was still based on a solid basic structure.

 Cheek always managed to fill Finland’s biggest arenas.
-His name was seen in all kinds of music industry publications, his own movie, books and many sold records.
+His name was in all kinds of music industry publications, his own movie, books, and many sold records.
 He was also the most famous Finn internationally despite singing in the native tongue.
 Cheek even surpassed historical Finnish figures such as Mannerheim, Sibelius, and Kekkonen.
 In 2017, Cheek finished his musical career, and yet, it can be an interesting case to help us understand bitcoin price ups.

 Why was Cheek so popular then?

-1. The basic things were in order: Excellent maternal tongue skills, exceptional sense of rhythm as well as voice control and its use.
+1. The basic things were in order.
+Excellent mother tongue skills, exceptional sense of rhythm, as well as voice control and its use.

-2. Cheek also excelled in more than one genre, combining elements from the 90s, gangsta, comedy, bling, chopper, west and east coast as well as screaming sounds familiar from rock and heavy music.
+2. Cheek also excelled in more than one genre.
+He combined elements from the 90s, gangsta, comedy, bling, chopper, west and east coast.
+The screaming sounds are familiar from rock and heavy music.

-4. Additionally the lyrics were also approachable, timely and often very personal, so listeners could easily relate to them and be affected.
+4. Additionally, the lyrics were also approachable, timely, and often very personal.
+The listeners could easily relate to them and become affected.